Sleepdealr/RP2040-designguide/README.md

 This guide requires you to have a small amount of prerequisite knowledge about PCB design and the RP2040.

-I have an open source board using it in my repo [HERE](https://github.com/Sleepdealr/RPAD) Which is tested and working
+I have an open source board using it in my repo [HERE](https://github.com/Sleepdealr/RPAD) which is tested and working
 ## Kicad Version

 To open these files, you will need a recent stable version of KiCad (6.0 or later).